 *New licensure requirement O.R.C § 3740.01 for Home Care (skilled/medical and non-medical services)

 Did you know that in many states, Joint Commission accreditation is accepted to meet some or all licensing renewal activities?

 Our knowledgeable and dedicated experts are ready to help you navigate the process; click below to connect with the team.

-The Joint Commission and Manchester Specialty Programs have worked together to provide pricing benefits to eligible Joint Commission-accredited home care and hospice organizations.
+The Joint Commission and Manchester Specialty have worked together to provide pricing benefits to eligible Joint Commission-accredited home care and hospice organizations.
 This valuable insurance premium savings helps to offset the cost of accreditation, which can translate into eligibility and pricing advantages, including schedule credits on workers’ compensation and professional liability insurance premiums.